 The SmokeShack burger is your other beef option and it adds in crispy bacon, peppers and savory Shack sauce!
 While I liked this burger, my 2nd visit resulted in a patty that was a bit over-cooked.
 If you’re not in the mood for beef, Shake Shack’s Chick n Shack is a wonderful take on the classic Southern chicken sandwich and features a thick, seasoned chicken breast with mayo, shredded lettuce and fresh bread and butter pickles with just enough snap and tang.
 A great alternative if you’re not up for a hamburger.
 And yes, those Shake Shack crinkle fries are quite good with crispy edges, perfect for dipping in the condiment of your choice.

+In addition to all this great food, Shake Shack has a wonderful patio for you to enjoy your eats with some fresh air.
+Overlooking the Waverly Place greens, it’s a super peaceful setting for a meal.
 So while the hype may be really high for Shake Shack, for the most part it meets expectations.
 The burgers at Shake Shack are top notch, perfectly made and well-constructed.
 And while the grill concept is super basic, it’s really well executed and delicious.
 I’ll be back to try more off the Shake Shack menu but call me impressed so far!
 I hope you will be, too.

 310 Colonades Way